anthillsocial/leaflet-multi-map/README.md

 LICENCE

 All code released under a GNU general Public Licence.
 See LICENSE document.
-Authord by Tom Keene Except where otherwise specified.
+Author: Tom Keene Except where otherwise specified.